What does a Construction Manager do?

 What is the job outlook for a Construction Manager?

 The job outlook for Construction Managers is promising, with an average of 38,700 job positions available each year.
-This steady demand indicates a strong need for skilled professionals in the field.
-According to the Bureau of Labor Statistics (BLS), job openings for Construction Managers are expected to grow by 4.5% from 2022 to 2032.
-This growth suggests a positive trend for job seekers looking to enter or advance in this career.
+This steady demand indicates a stable career path for professionals in this field.
+The Bureau of Labor Statistics (BLS) projects a 4.5% increase in job openings from 2022 to 2032, highlighting the growing need for skilled managers in construction projects.

 Continue to Salaries for Construction Manager